We all know the importance of a credit score to one’s financial health and stability.

 10. Marriage Will Merge Your Credit Score with Your Spouse

 When you get married, all individual accounts will impact your credit score separately.
 Marriage does not mean credit scores become one.
 However, if the debt is joint, the impact of late payments will affect both credit scores.
-The same is true for any and all joint accounts.
+The same is true for any joint accounts.
 If all your accounts are jointly owned, you could have similar credit scores, but that’s too rare of an outcome, even with joint accounts.

 11. Employers Must Check Credit Score